clipmove/DOSBlood/Readme.md

 * Fix choking hands to run at a constant framerate
 * Fix pod enemy projectiles using walls as enemy index
 * Fix demos desyncing if launched with -noaim argument
+* Fix reverb state not resetting on level change/loading game
 * Fix bloated butcher knife attack not hitting player while crouched
 * Fix enemies always using tesla hit reaction after being hit by tesla projectile once